Tapico/tapico-turborepo-remote-cache/README.md

 ```bash
 ./tapico-turborepo-remote-cache --kind="s3" --s3.endpoint="http://127.0.0.1:9000" --s3.accessKeyId="minio" --s3.secretKey="miniosecretkey" --s3.region="eu-west-1" --turbo-token="your-turbo-token"
 ```
 *Note*: The above example can be used to test against the Minio instance of the `docker-compose.yml` file found in the `dev`-directory.

+At this time the server doesn't support running over HTTPS, you might want to consider using a load balancer to expose the server over HTTPS to the internet.

 ### Configuration